Dashlane vs. LastPass 2023: 8 Categories, 1 Winner

 Conclusion

-After seven rounds, Dashlane wins four with the remaining three ties.
-As such, Dashlane leaves the ring as the triumphant winner.
-In the past, LastPass was able to claim the price category owing to its extremely generous free version, however, the developer (LogMeIn), clamped down on this in 2021.
+Dashlane won four of our seven rounds, while the other three finished as ties.
+As such, it definitely emerges victorious from its head-to-head with LastPass.
+In the past, LastPass carried "Pricing" thanks to its extremely generous free version, however, the developer (LogMeIn), limited this in 2021.

-Overall, Dashlane is just as good, if not better than LastPass.
-It comes with more features, provides better customer service, has fewer security gaps, and is considerably more popular amongst its users.
-All the same, with the exception of customer ratings, there isn't all too much separating the two.
+Overall, Dashlane is just as good, if not better than LastPass: It includes more features, has better customer service, suffers from fewer security gaps, and is considerably more popular amongst its users.
+All the same, with the exception of customer ratings, there isn't too much separating the two password managers.

-Our advice?
-You're in good hands with either and should select the service that best meets your needs, especially since any password manager is better than no password manager.
+We recommend both and suggest that you choose the service that best meets your needs.
+At the end of the day, any password manager is better than no password manager.